 Why Slow Play in Poker?

 Sometimes you have to slow play your hand to get value, you won’t get anything out of an opponent otherwise.
-It’s not something you should be doing all the time, but there are certainly times and places for a slow play.
+It’s not something you should be doing all the time, but there are certainly times and places for slow play poker.
 The sole reason to slow play, as with most poker moves, is to get more value out of your hand.

 Now ask yourself the following questions: